 - career counselling

-We are accepting applications for the 2019 cohorts in the Lower Mainland and the central Okanagan.
+We are accepting applications for 2020 cohorts in the Lower Mainland, Vancouver Island, and central Okanagan.

 Effective In-Class Learning

 This MEd in School Counselling program utilizes weekend classes so you can combine your professional life with your studies.
 All 13 of your courses are taught by experienced school counselling practitioners over the course of two years with in-depth, personalized support throughout your schooling.
 Contact an advisor to learn about City University’s Master of Education Programs.

 Where CityU Can Take You

 Graduates of CityU’s school counselling program go on to become school counsellors, district counsellors or school administrative leaders.
 Other graduates choose to use their learning to increase their effectiveness in a classroom setting while benefitting from the approved Teacher Qualification Service salary upgrade our program provides.